-- Driveways are to be a maximum of 3.5m wide at property boundaries. - Provide a minimum 1m wide landscaping area between the edge of the driveway pavement and the side boundary. - Paths are to be a minimum of 1m wide. - Paths are to terminate at the property boundary and not extend into the public domain.
+- · Driveways are to be a maximum of 3.5m wide at property boundaries - Provide a minimum 1m wide landscaping area between the edge of the driveway pavement and the side boundary. - Paths are to be a minimum of 1m wide

+• Paths are to terminate at the property boundary and not extend into the public domain.

-- Front fencing is optional but if selected At least one and ideally two trees are it is to be set 0.5m back from the property boundary with a planted strip in front. - Letterboxes should be located close to entry paths and incorporated into the front fence if there is one. - Side fences are to be set back a minimum of 2m behind the front façade of the house. - Bins are to be screened from the street and neighbouring properties by planting. - All fences facing the street should be presentable with paling side fronting the street
+- Front fencing is optional but if selected it is to be set 0.5m back from the property boundary with a planted strip in front.
+Letterboxes should be located - close to entry paths and incorporated into the front fence if there is one. - Side fences are to be set back a minimum of 2m behind the front façade of the house. - Bins are to be screened from the street and neighbouring properties by planting.
+All fences facing the street - side fronting the street be selected from the appropriate garden planting palettes in these Design Guidelines.
+Refer to council's DCP for controls and guidance on plant species, specifically Part 6.3, point 15 and Part 11 - Landscaping.